marcelpatrick/IsaacSim-Hello-World/README.md

 # Load Robot
 - On the upper bar, click on "window" > Examples > Robotics Examples.
 This will open a window on the bottom of the screen "Robotics Examples."
 - Select Import Robots > Carter URDF > Load
-- If you press play the robot will start moving forward if left and right wheels joints taget velocity > 0
+- If you press play the robot will start moving forward if left and right wheels joints taget velocity > 0 or if left and right wheel links angular or linear velocity > 0